groc-prog/pyneo4j-ogm/README.md

 A core mechanic of `pyneo4j-ogm` is serialization and deserialization of models.
 Every model method uses this mechanic under the hood to convert the models to and from the format used by the Neo4j driver.

-> **Note:** The serialization and deserialization of models is handled automatically by `pyneo4j-ogm` and you don't have to worry about it.

 This is necessary because the Neo4j driver can only handle certain data types, which means models with custom or complex data types have to be serialized before they can be saved to the database.
 Additionally, Neo4j itself does not support nested data structures.
 To combat this, nested dictionaries and Pydantic models are serialized to a JSON string before being saved to the database.
-But this causes some new issues, especially when trying to use dictionaries or Pydantic models as properties on a model.
-Since `pyneo4j-ogm` can't know whether a dictionary or Pydantic model is supposed to be serialized or not, it will just not accept lists with dictionaries or Pydantic models as properties on a model.

 Filters for nested properties are also not supported, since they are stored as strings inside the database.
 This means that you can't use filters on nested properties when running queries with models.
 If you want to use filters on nested properties, you will to run a complex regular expression query.